mecarpio/tech-test-infra/README.md

 ## How to run the playbooks

 The above script will run the playbook.
-But, if you want, you can run only the playbook in thi way:
+But, if you want, you can run only the playbook in this way:
 <pre>
 ansible-playbook /etc/ansible/playbooks/web_install.yml --extra-vars "vm_target=$TARGET_IP"
 </pre>